-NFL Odds: Tom Brady’s Lines To Win NFL MVP Fall Despite Undefeated Start
+NESN

 Bettors looking for other odds for Brady to win his fourth NFL MVP award might want to look at Caesar’s Palace Sportsbook, which gave him +2000 odds to win the honor.

-Brady, 42, has helped the Patriots amass an 8-0 record this season, but the team’s offensive struggles and his absence from the list of NFL leaders in every major statistical category likely are among the reasons why he’s an MVP long-shot.
+Brady, 42, has helped the Patriots amass an 8-0 record this season, but the team’s offensive struggles and his failure to lead the NFL in any of the major statistical passing categories likely are among the reasons why he’s an MVP long-shot.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images